Aynoble/Amazon-Shopping-Cart/README.md

 ## The Amazon clone
 This simple Amazon shopping cart prototype shows how React components and the context api can be used to build a friendly user experience with instant visual updates and scaleable code in ecommerce applications.

-Firebase base was used in this project for the user authentication and the deployment Here's the link to the deployed site https://clone-63df1.web.app/
+Firebase was used in this project for the user authentication and the deployment, Here's the link to the deployed site https://clone-63df1.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).